By Jillian Dagley

 My point is, I was overthinking what I have to do to make an impact in the lives of these orphans.
 I was intimidating myself into believing this issue is too big.
 But all I have to do is act out of love!
 Throw my love at them right where they are in whatever form I am able to!
 So that’s what I’m doing.
 That’s what I’ve done all day, along with thirteen other volunteers, playing, cuddling, crafting, bouncing, feeding…

 And when I get home I will continue to throw my love at them in the form of sponsorship.
 Because I know that’s what makes it all possible.
-That’s what draws the thin line between their world of love and security and the oppressive poverty that lives just outside the gates of Rivers of Hope.
+That’s what draws the thin line between their world of love and security and the oppressive poverty that lives just outside the gates.
 Marc and Jeff and Kevinson will have a loving home to keep them safe until they go to their forever home, I guarantee it.
 And they also will have more volunteers coming to hug them and play with them after I go (maybe you?), I’m committed to that.